aokolowicz/home-budget/README.md

 ### Design choices

 Certain design choices have been made to ensure better code organization, separation of concerns, and user experience.
 The project utilizes Flask, a lightweight Python web framework, due to its simplicity and ease of use.

-SQLite is chosen as the database management system for its simplicity and compatibility with Flask applications.
-Jinja2 templating allows for dynamic rendering of HTML templates which was necessary to get different views depending on the user's activity.
+MySQL is chosen as the database management system, provided by PythonAnywhere, for its scalability and compatibility with Flask applications.
+Jinja2 templating allows for dynamic rendering of HTML templates, which was necessary to get different views depending on the user's activity.

-The use of Flask, Jinja2 templates, and SQLite database for backend operations allows for a scalable and user-friendly budget management system.
+The use of Flask, Jinja2 templates, and MySQL database for backend operations allows for a scalable and user-friendly budget management system.

 The project employs Flask's session management to maintain user authentication and session data throughout the application.
-The `session` variable is utilized not only for user identification but also to store crucial information like years of expenses stored in the database and the current year selected by the user.
+The `session` variable is utilized not only for user identification but also to store crucial information like years of expenses stored in the database and the current year and month selected by the user.
 These session variables ensure secure user login, access control, and persistent user-specific data across various routes.
 This functionality enables users to seamlessly navigate through their budget data while preserving their authentication status and personalized settings.

-Behind this application is a SQLite database `budget.db` file, used as the basis for storing expense-related data.
-This database file organizes and manages user-specific expense records, categories, and user authentication details efficiently.
+Behind this application is a MySQL database hosted on PythonAnywhere, used as the basis for storing expense-related data.
+This database organizes and manages user-specific expense records, categories, and user authentication details efficiently.

 The project integrates Bootstrap 5.3.1 to ensure a responsive and visually appealing user interface.
 This version of Bootstrap enhances the project's frontend presentation, ensuring compatibility across various devices and browsers while maintaining a modern and intuitive layout.

 ## Features